-John Hennigan Of ‘Survivor 37’ Reacts To Blindside & Immunity Idols
+John Hennigan Of ‘Survivor 37’ Reacts To Blindside & Immunity Idols [SPOILERS]

 — Dalton Ross (@DaltonRoss) November 15, 2018

 Hennigan revealed if he could have gone back and played the game differently, he would have loved to work with Gabby and Christian from the David tribe.
 John admitted the Tiva tribe did not get as much air time as the other two tribes because they were never put in the position of having to vote someone out.
-So, the viewers at home didn’t really get to see the full extend of the bond he developed with Christian and Gabby.
+So, the viewers at home didn’t really get to see the full extent of the bond he developed with Christian and Gabby.

 “You didn’t see that all of us were really tight and I really had a good time hanging and talking with Christian and Gabby.
 In retrospect, I wish I had talked game with them more.
 But it was really nice just talking life stuff with those guys,” John continued to explain.